kyduff/kyduff.github.io/links.markdown

 * [The Future of Mathematics?][buzz_future] Kevin Buzzard talks about formalizing all of mathematics.
 * [As We May Think][as_we_may_think]: the internet has gotten us closer to Vannevar Bush's vision, but there's still more to go.
 * [The Use of Knowledge in Society][use_of_knowledge]: macro planning in worlds of fractured knowledge.
+* [Investing in the Unknown and Unknowable][uU]: principles, maxims, and anecdotes about investing while ignorant (by Richard Zeckhauser).
 * [Computing Machinery and Intelligence][can_machines_think]: Turing lays out a framework for conceiving of thinking machines that I still find relevant in most philosophical disucssions of AGI today.
 * [Charlie Munger's commencement address at USC][munger-commencement-usc].
 * [Grug brain developer advice][grug]